QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 .. index::
     single: Python; Properties

-These days its very common to see the ``property`` function used via a decorator
+These days it's very common to see the ``property`` function used via a decorator

 Here's another version of our ``Car`` class that works as before but now uses decorators to set up the properties